-- Gain real-world experience with internships at top employers like Alcatel Lucent Technologies, U.S. Department of Defense, Ford Motor Company, Lockheed Martin, Brookhaven National Laboratory, and more.
+- Gain real-world experience with internships at top employers like Sandia National Laboratories, U.S. Department of Defense, Ford Motor Company, Lockheed Martin, Brookhaven National Laboratory, and more.

 - Benefit from opportunities to attend national conferences –– most times with Seton Hall paying all expenses.
 Last year alone almost 25% of physics majors traveled to conferences across the country.

 - Learn from renowned and innovative faculty like Dr. Jose Lopez.
-Rated as one of the 10 smartest people in NJ, he's an expert in plasma physics, receiving research grants from the National Science Foundation, Air Force Office of Scientific Research and more.
+Rated as one of the smartest people in New Jersey, he's an expert in plasma physics, receiving research grants from the National Science Foundation, Air Force Office of Scientific Research and more.

-- Gain cutting-edge research experience with Dr. M. Alper Sahiner research program in semiconductors and laser processing of solar cells in collaboration with Brookhaven National Laboratory, NIST, and IBM.
+- Gain cutting-edge research experience with Dr. M. Alper Sahiner's research program in semiconductors and laser processing of solar cells in collaboration with Brookhaven National Laboratory, Spanish National Research Council (CSIC), NIST, and IBM.

 What Great Minds Can Do

-Seton Hall University offers a unique five-year, dual-degree program in chemistry/physics and engineering with NJIT.
-All chemistry and physics courses are taught at Seton Hall University by our faculty, while engineering courses are taught at NJIT by their faculty.
-To learn more about the physics and chemistry faculty at Seton Hall, please visit the web pages for those respective departments.
+Seton Hall University offers a unique five-year, dual degree program with a B.S. in physics and a M.S. in engineering or artificial intelligence with Stevens.
+All physics courses are taught at Seton Hall University by our faculty, while engineering and AI courses are taught at Stevens by their faculty.
+To learn more about the physics faculty at Seton Hall, please visit the web pages for those respective departments.

 Experience Seton Hall.
 Visit Us Today.